jackluk2016/gitdemo/README.md

 # gitdemo
-this is for git demo
+this is for git demo1